lotusnprod/lotus-manuscript/manuscript.md

 Without a means to access and process these disparate NP data points, information is fragmented and scientific progress is impaired [@doi:10.1371/journal.pone.0118747].
 To this extent, contemporary bioinformatic tools enable the (re-)interpretation and (re-)annotation of (existing) datasets documenting molecular aspects of biodiversity [@doi:10.1038/s41598-021-87796-6; @doi:10.1038/s41592-020-0916-7].

-While large, well-structured and freely accessible DB exist, they are often concerned primarily with chemical structures (e.g. [PubChem](https://pubchem.ncbi.nlm.nih.gov) [@doi:10.1093/nar/gky1033], with over 100M entries) or biological organisms (e.g. [GBIF](https://www.gbif.org) [@GBIFOrg2020], with over 1,400M entries), but scarce interlinkages limit their application for documentation of NP occurrence(s).
+While large, well-structured and freely accessible DB exist, they are often concerned primarily with chemical structures (e.g. [PubChem](https://pubchem.ncbi.nlm.nih.gov) [@doi:10.1093/nar/gky1033], with over 100M entries) or biological organisms (e.g. [GBIF](https://www.gbif.org) [@GBIFOrg2020], with over 1,900M entries), but scarce interlinkages limit their application for documentation of NP occurrence(s).
-Currently, no open, cross-kingdom, comprehensive, computer-interpretable electronic NP resource links NP and their producing organisms, along with referral to the underlying experimental work.
+Currently, no open, cross-kingdom, comprehensive and computer-interpretable electronic NP resource links NP and their containing organisms, along with referral to the underlying experimental work.
 This shortcoming breaks the crucial evidentiary link required for tracing information back to the original data and assessing its quality.
 Even valuable commercially available efforts for compiling NP data, such as the [Dictionary of Natural Products](https://dnp.chemnetbase.com) (DNP), can lack proper documentation of these critical links.

 Pioneering efforts to address such challenges led to the establishment of [KNApSAck](http://www.knapsackfamily.com/KNApSAcK) [@doi:10.1007/3-540-29782-0_13], which is likely the first public, curated electronic NP resource of referenced structure-organism pairs.
 KNApSAck currently contains 50,000+ structures and 100,000+ structure-organism pairs.
 However, the organism field is not standardized and access to the data is not straightforward.
-One of the earliest-established electronic NP resources is the NAPRALERT dataset [@doi:10.1016/b978-008045382-8.00060-5], which was compiled over five decades from the NP literature, gathering and annotating data derived from over 200,000 primary literature sources.
+Another early-established electronic NP resources is the NAPRALERT dataset [@doi:10.1016/b978-008045382-8.00060-5], which was compiled over five decades from the NP literature, gathering and annotating data derived from over 200,000 primary literature sources.
-The dataset contains 200,000+ distinct compound names and structural elements, along with 500,000+ records of distinct, fully-cited structure-organism pairs.
+This dataset contains 200,000+ distinct compound names and structural elements, along with 500,000+ records of distinct, fully-cited structure-organism pairs.
 In total, NAPRALERT contains over 900,000 such records, due to equivalent structure-organism pairs reported in different citations.
 However, NAPRALERT is not an open platform and employs an access model that provides only limited free searches of the dataset.
-Finally, the [NPAtlas](https://www.npatlas.org) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
+Finally, the [NPAtlas](https://www.npatlas.org) [@doi:10/gh5ptm; @doi:10.1093/nar/gkab941] is a more recent project complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering convenient web access.
-While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Plantae kingdom.
+While the NPAtlas allows retrieval and encourages submission of compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Plantae kingdom.

 Building on experience gained with the recently published [COlleCtion of Open NatUral producTs](https://coconut.naturalproducts.net) (COCONUT) [@doi:10/ghssx5], the LOTUS initiative seeks to address the aforementioned shortcomings.
 At its current stage of development, LOTUS disseminates 750,000+ referenced structure-organism pairs.